 Cómpeta, Granada is one of those Spanish gems, a small village populated by a 50-50 split of Spaniards and foreigners, and one of the prettiest places around.

-Oddly too, with just 4,000 inhabitants, Cómpeta still manages to have a plethora of excellent cafes and restaurants, and a thriving local agricultural economy in olives, olive oil, almonds, fruit and honey.
+Oddly too, with just 4,000 inhabitants, Cómpeta still manages to have a plethora of excellent cafes and restaurants serving superb Spanish food, and a thriving local agricultural economy in olives, olive oil, almonds, fruit and honey.

-In fact, if you’re looking for a picturesque spot, with great food, lovely people and a relaxing atmosphere, you can’t do much better than Cómpeta.
+In fact, if you are looking for a picturesque spot, with great food, lovely people and a relaxing atmosphere, you cannot do much better than Cómpeta.

 Check out the video below to see just how lovely this pretty place actually is, and then…book your trip.